Hiswe/hiswe.github.io/source/_drafts/13-koa-nuxt.md

 Right now our `handleError` middleware will make Koa show the error.
 But in Nuxt we can have an [error layout](https://nuxtjs.org/guide/views#error-page) and we should take advantage of it.

-To do this we'll need to:
+To do this we'll need to modify our `handleError` middleware:

 - set the error to the `ctx.req` object (Nuxt still only work with `req` & `res`)
 - call Nuxt to render the page inside our `handleError` middleware
-- [write a Nuxt middleware](https://nuxtjs.org/guide/routing#middleware) that will render the error page by calling [nuxtContex.error](https://nuxtjs.org/api/context)
+- [write a Nuxt middleware](https://nuxtjs.org/guide/routing#middleware) that will render the error page by calling [nuxtContext.error](https://nuxtjs.org/api/context)

 {% include_code lang:js 13-koa-nuxt/09-koa-nuxt-error.js %}

+And for the Nuxt part:

+- create a `middleware/handle-server-errors.js` file
-In a `middleware/handle-server-errors.js` file. (don't forget to reference it in your `nuxt.config.js`)
+- reference it in the `nuxt.config.js`

 {% include_code lang:js 13-koa-nuxt/10-nuxt-error-middleware.js %}